Moohmoo/REMC/README.md

 17;8:342.
 PubMed PMID: 17875212; PubMed Central PMCID: PMC2071922.*

 # Contact
-If you have any question or suggestion, please contact Moohmoo
+If you have any question or suggestion, please contact @Moohmoo